How To Choose the Right Skirting Board Size

 Colour Schemes

-Using contrasting colours.
 Skirting boards painted in contrast to your wall colour can produce a powerful aesthetic – especially when a strong wall colour is used.

 Using a larger skirting can help to deliver a bigger, more obvious contrasting impact, whereas using a smaller board can help restrict the effect.
+The balance that you are looking to strike will influence how tall you want your skirting board to be, and how prominently you want them to feature.

-Small Contrasting Skirting - Image Credit: Dulux
+Image Credit: Dulux

-Recreate this look with Bullnose skirting board
+Recreate this small contrasting skirting board look with Bullnose skirting board

-Larger contrasting skirting.
 Image Credit: Overmantels

-On the other hand using colour continuously across walls and skirting may impact on you size decision.
 If the skirting is supposed to be blending into the wall colour, it may mean that you only want to use a smaller skirting, since it will be a less obvious feature in the room anyway.

-However, painting the same colour does not render the skirting board invisible.
-You may still want to make a prominent feature of the shape on the board – especially if they are going in a period property.
-In this case you may consider opting for a high skirting board so as to increase their presence within a room (like below).
+You may still want to make a prominent feature of the shape on the board – especially if they are going into a period property.

 In cases like this, you might want to look for a moulding with a prominent shadow profile to add some texture along the foot of the wall.